Joseph and Potiphar's Wife (Properzia de' Rossi): Vasari's Lives and Its Interpretations

 "To the vast delight of all Bologna, she made an exquisite scene, wherein - because at the time the poor woman was madly enamored of a handsome young man, who seemed to care but little for her- she represented the wife of Pharoah's Chamberlain, who, burning with love for Joseph, and almost in despair after so much persuasion, finally strips his garment from him with a womanly grace that defies description.
 This work was esteemed by all to be most beautiful, and it was a great satisfaction to herself, thinking that with this illustration from the Old Testament she had partly quenched the fire of her own passion."The relief panel was completed in a brief period in the artist's life that received criticism which sensationalized both the work and the artist, taking precedence over details regarding the artist's training.
-Despite her lack of choice in subject matter, the scandalous imagery of Joseph and Potiphar's wife, alongside its technically strong execution, caused speculation of de' Rozzi's personal life at the time.
+Despite her lack of choice in subject matter, the scandalous imagery of Joseph and Potiphar's wife, alongside its technically strong execution, caused speculation of de' Rossi's personal life at the time.

-Vasari’s narrative surrounding De’ Rozzi at the time indicated the Joseph and Potiphar’s Wife panel to be the “pinnacle” of the artist’s career regarding both her ambition and skill.
-Despite this, author Frederika Jacobs argues that the scandalously popularized social view of de’ Rozzi’s connection to the San Petronio panel is supplemented by, and even originated from, Vasari’s own views of the panel and artist as presented within the aforementioned section of his Vite.
+Vasari's narrative surrounding De’ Rozzi at the time indicated the Joseph and Potiphar's Wife panel to be the “pinnacle” of the artist's career regarding both her ambition and skill.
+Despite this, author Frederika Jacobs argues that the scandalously popularized social view of de’ Rozzi's connection to the San Petronio panel is supplemented by, and even originated from, Vasari's own views of the panel and artist as presented within the aforementioned section of his Vite.